1. Student Registration

 1.11 Undergraduates Registering for Graduate Courses

-1.11.1 A senior undergraduate student with a cumulative grade point average of at least 3.00 or approval of his/her academic Dean or designee, is eligible to enroll in a graduate course and reserve it for graduate credit by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the Dean or designee of the college offering the course and the Dean or designee of the student’s undergraduate college.
+1.11.1 A senior undergraduate student with a cumulative grade point average of at least 3.00 or approval of their academic Dean or designee, is eligible to enroll in a graduate course and reserve it for graduate credit by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the Dean or designee of the college offering the course and the Dean or designee of the student’s undergraduate college.

-1.11.2 An academically superior undergraduate student with a cumulative grade point average of at least 3.25 or approval of his/her academic Dean or designee, is eligible to apply graduate credit hours toward his or her undergraduate degree program by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the Dean or designee of the college offering the course and the Dean or designee of the student’s undergraduate college.
+1.11.2 An academically superior undergraduate student with a cumulative grade point average of at least 3.25 or approval of their academic Dean or designee, is eligible to apply graduate credit hours toward their undergraduate degree program by filing a petition obtained from the student’s undergraduate college and approved by the course instructor, the student’s major department head, the Dean or designee of the college offering the course and the Dean or designee of the student’s undergraduate college.
 Graduate credit hours used to meet the requirements for a baccalaureate degree may not be used to meet the requirements for a graduate degree.

 1.12 Registration Holds